 For a detailed fox costume tutorial, check out Taylor Made Creates.

+How cute is this tiny moose?
+And how smart is it to use gloves as moose antlers?
 For the full tutorial, check out the House of Paint.

 Safari Animal Costumes